MultiLexNorm2026: Multilingual Lexical Normalization

 troublesome troublesome

 Some of the languages include annotation for word splits and merges.
-When a word is split, the normalization column include a white-space character, and with a merge the normalization is only included for the first word:
+When a word is split, the normalization column includes a white-space character, and with a merge the normalization is only included for the first word:

 if If